 The James Joo-Jin Kim Program in Korean Studies is pleased to provide affiliation to individuals seeking to perform research on a topic related to Korean Studies.
 For more information, click here.

 Penn-Seoul National University Korean Studies Doctoral Student Exchange Program

-We are pleased to announce that Penn School of Arts and Sciences (SAS) and Seoul National University (SNU)'s Kyujanggak Institute for Korean Studies recently signed an agreement to exchange Ph.D. students in Korean studies.
-In 2013, Penn James Joo-Jin Kim Program in Korean Studies will select one (1) doctoral student for participation in Penn-SNU Korean studies Ph.D. student exchange program.
-A nominee must be a doctroal student in a humanities or social science field who has completed coursework and is working on a dissertation focused on Korea.
-Hosted by the SNU Kyujanggak Institute for Korean Studies <http://kyujanggak.snu.ac.kr/kiks/index.do> during the period of affiliation (September 1, 2014–August 31, 2015), the student will still pay Penn any tuition or fees that (s)he may owe.
-The exchange student will be chosen on the basis of the competitively established merit of the proposals in light of resources offered by the partner university A completed application form and a letter from the academic advisor must be e-mailed to the Kim Program <firstname.lastname@example.org> by 5 pm, Friday, December 8, 2013.
-Nominating chairs and nominees will be notified of the decision by mid-December.
+For academic year 2017-18, the James Joo-Jin Kim Program in Korean Studies will select one (1) School of Arts and Sciences (SAS) doctoral student for participation in the Penn-Seoul National University Korean studies Ph.D. student exchange.
+A nominee must be a doctoral student in a humanities or social science field who has completed coursework and is working on a dissertation focused on Korea.
+Hosted by SNU Kyujanggak Institute for Korean Studies during the period of affiliation (September 1, 2017-August 31, 2018), the student will pay Penn any tuition or fees that (s)he may owe.
+The exchange student will be chosen on the basis of the competitively established merit of the proposals in light of resources offered by the partner university.
+A completed application form and a letter from the academic adviser must be e-mailed to the Kim Program (firstname.lastname@example.org) by 5 pm, Friday, February 3, 2017.
+Nominating chairs and nominees will be notified of the decision by mid-February.